cbcrg/kallisto-nf/README.md

       queue='<your queue name>'
     }

-In doing that, tasks will be executed through the `qsub` SGE command, and so your pipeline will behave like any other SGE job script, with the benefit that *Nextflow* will automatically and transparently manage the tasks synchronisation, file(s) staging/un-staging, etc.
+When doing that, tasks will be executed through the `qsub` SGE command, and so your pipeline will behave like any other SGE job script, with the benefit that *Nextflow* will automatically and transparently manage the tasks synchronisation, file(s) staging/un-staging, etc.